mcclure/emily/doc/build.md

 - ppx_tools -- I use 0.99.2, installed via opam (Required by sedlex)
 - containers -- I use 0.4.1, installed via opam

+You should be able to just install ocaml and opam from your package manager, and then run `opam install ocamlfind sedlex containers`.

 To build, this should be sufficient:

     make